 There is good reason to believe that the eight so called Deuterocanical books are inspired.
-The books I am referring to are Baruch, the Letter of Jeremiah, Yeshua the son of Sira (Greek pronunciation: Jesus Ben Sirach), Wisdom, Judith, Tobit, and 1st & 2nd Maccabees.
-These books were accepted as inspired by both the Aramaic and Greek speaking Jews.
+The books I am referring to are Wisdom, Baruch, the Letter of Jeremiah, Yeshua the son of Sira (Greek pronunciation: Jesus Ben Sirach), Tobit, Judith and 1st & 2nd Maccabees.
+These books were accepted as inspired by the Aramaic, Greek and Ethiopian speaking Jews.
 Also, content in some of these books are either referenced or in agreement by undisputed Scripture.
 Some of them contain prophecy fulfillment.

 What I don’t believe are inspired are the additions to Esther and Daniel.
 Though it is true that both the Aramaic and Greek translations of the Old Testament contain these additional words, it should be noted that these canons and translations are not perfect.
 Cultural forces probably influenced these additions to be added to the books of Esther and Daniel.